dockware/docs/contribute/create-feature.md

 t's finally time to create our new feature.

-dockware brings you a running Github version of Shopware 6.
+dockware brings you a running GitHub version of Shopware 6.
-Still, its not possible to always deliver the latest commit.
-There will be multiple new ones everyday on Github.
+Still, it's not possible to always deliver the latest commit.
+There will be multiple new ones everyday on GitHub.

 We recommend pulling the latest version before you start a new feature.
 Do this by pulling the "development" and the "platform" repository on your **host** machine.